KoryNunn/fastn/README.md

 ### templaterComponent

-takes a template and replaces itself with the component rendered by the template.
+Takes a template and replaces itself with the component rendered by the template.
 Returning null from the template indicates that nothing should be inserted.

 The template function will be passed the last component that was rendered by it as the third parameter.

+The first value received by the templator function will always be undefined.

 ```javascript
 fastn('templater', {